Average savings by age: How much should I have in savings?

 Along with age, another factor that influences how much the average person has saved is their gender.

-There is a significant savings gap between men and women, with the average man having thousands more in savings (£13,140.61) than the average woman (£6,869.84), according to Raisin.
+There is a significant savings gap between men and women, separate data from Raisin UK found, with the average man having thousands more in their savings than the average woman.

 How much should I have in my savings?

-How much you should have in your savings at a certain age depends on many personal factors.
+How much you should have in your savings by a certain age depends entirely on your personal circumstances.

 This means there isn’t a “hard-and-fast rule to determine how much you should save by a certain age,” says Craig Rickman, personal finance expert at investment platform Interactive Investor.
 Instead, he says it comes down to changing financial priorities as you age.